Using the Scale

 - If someone intended to attempt suicide, why would that person tell you?

-- How can asking the C-SSRS questions help me allocate my available resources?
+- How can asking the Columbia Protocol questions help me allocate my available resources?

-Anyone can use the C-SSRS; no mental health training is required.
-The wide variety of C-SSRS users includes physicians and nurses, first responders, psychologists, social workers, counselors, correctional officers, research assistants, high school students, teachers, family members, and clergy.
+Anyone can use the Columbia Protocol; no mental health training is required.
+The wide variety of Columbia Protocol users includes physicians and nurses, first responders, psychologists, social workers, counselors, correctional officers, research assistants, high school students, teachers, family members, and clergy.

 Do I need training to use it?

-No technical training is required unless you are using the C-SSRS for research.
+No technical training is required unless you are using the Columbia Protocol for research.
 We do suggest training for users, however, and offer several easy options, including online sessions that take as little as 20 minutes to complete.

-Which version of the scale should I use?
+Which form of the protocol should I use?

 Is suicide really preventable?